JoshuaKGoldberg/addict-ioc/README.md

 ### Registration
 The registration is the entry point to declare settings for a type registration on the container.

 The `register` method enables all other fluent declarations and needs to proceed them.
-If it somehow is missing in front of a fluent declaration, an error will be thrown.
+If it somehow is missing before a fluent declaration, an error will be thrown.

 #### By Type